ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/resuable-component.md

 export default TeaDetailsPage;
 ```

+Go ahead and test this functionality out.
+Add ratings to a couple of the tea items, reload (or refresh) the application and see that their values persist!

 ## Conclusion

-Congratulations!
-You have created and consumed your first (true) reusable component.
-Up next we will add tabbed navigation to our application.
+Components are the fundamental building block of React, so it's important to understand how to compose and test reusable components.
+Next we will add tabbed navigation to our application.